canonical/is-charms-contributing-guide/CONTRIBUTING.md

   """Test the something function.""" with pytest.raises(ValueError) as err:
       something(a=10, b=False)
-  assert "argument a" in str(err.value) assert "less than 5" in str(err.value)
+  assert "Argument a" in str(err.value) assert "less than 5" in str(err.value)
 ```